I help people hear themselves more clearly by tuning in to the messages from their subconscious.

 That’s the work: AWARENESS → CHOICE → CHANGE.

 It’s a blend of powerful tools that I’ve studied, practiced, and lived through.
-After years of managing anxiety, burnout, and grief with surface-level strategies, I turned inward and began listening to my body and subconscious instead of overriding them.
+After years of managing anxiety, burnout, and grief, I turned inward and began listening to my body and subconscious instead of overriding them.

 Self-awareness is the bridge forward.